MarkowskiRafal/Cinema-booking-system/README.md

 ## About
 This project aimed to broaden the knowledge of programming and the use of my knowledge in practice.
 The main goal was to create a modern application that is functional and fault-tolerant.
-This application was tested on mobile devices.
+This application is used to book seats in a cinema.
+Users can browse the repertoire, select a day and time, and then reserve seats.
+The seats are divided into already reserved and unreserved.
+All data is stored in the database.
+Users can register and log into the system.
+Administrator is able to do CRUD operations on movies and screening times.
+The app was tested on mobile devices.

 ## Technologies
 * Java